 5. Growing Your Own Vegetables

-One of the reasons is that growing your own vegetables at home or in a community garden, really can save you a lot of money.
-How much you save depends on the size of your garden and what you grow, but some gardeners have reported saving thousands on their grocery bill.
+One reason gardening is seeing a resurgence is that growing your own vegetables at home or in a community garden can save you a lot of money.
+How much you save depends on the size of your garden, the size of your family, and what you grow, but some gardeners have reported saving thousands on their grocery bill each year.
 If you can, sell, or trade your excess produce, you can reap even more of a financial harvest.

-I started my own garden last year and found a ton of valuable tips on Backyard Gardener.
+When I started my own garden, I found a ton of valuable tips on Backyard Gardener.

 6. Cooking At Home

 Cooking at home is an easy way to save hundreds or thousands of dollars a year.
-One Money Crashers writer even manages to eat for under $4 per day cooking at home.
+One Money Crashers writer even manages to eat for under $4 a day by cooking at home.

 What do you consider the most valuable money-saving DIY skills?
-I’m sure this list doesn’t cover them all, so I’d love to hear your thoughts!
+What would you add to this list?